PM says ‘hard yards’ of Greenland security ahead as he welcomes Trump shift

 Mette Frederiksen, the Danish prime minister, will visit Britain on Thursday to meet Sir Keir, with Greenland’s sovereignty likely to be on the agenda.

-UK Government insiders appeared content that the Prime Minister’s approach – calling for calm heads and diplomacy, rather than launching attacks on Mr Trump – had been vindicated.
+The Prime Minister said he had not yet spoken to the US president since he lifted his tariff threats but told BBC Three Counties Radio during his visit he would do so “very soon”.

-I hope this now means we are in a much better place to actually focus on what the real issues should be, which is our collective Arctic security, how Nato countries work together, respecting sovereignty, respecting our shared collective security in the face of shared threats, particularly from Russia
+UK Government insiders appeared content that Sir Keir’s approach – calling for calm heads and diplomacy, rather than launching attacks on Mr Trump – had been vindicated.

 In his most open statement of opposition to the US president yet, the Prime Minister told the House of Commons on Wednesday he would “not yield” in his stance over Greenland and vowed to stand up for British principles.